marcm200/julia-tsa-core/README.md

 **6** [size of reverse cell graph tile] (32 bit positive integer, if invalid 6 is standard)

-Image width must be a power of 2 so that corner points can be accurately represented by the underlying double floating point type.
+Image width must be a power of 2 so that corner points of a square can be accurately represented by the underlying double floating point type.
 Images must be at least 256 pixels and can go up to 2^31 in principle.
 The largest I computed thus far is, however, 2^18 pixels in width.

-Represntability is also a prerequisite for the seed values, hence any value p/q where q is a power of 2 can be accurately represented.
+Number representability is also a prerequisite for the seed values, hence any value p/q where q is a power of 2 can be accurately represented.

 In the quadratic case, a bailout of 2 is mathematically sufficient.
-For higher order polynomials (see (4)), the value must be adapted to accomodate for larger shapes.
-The complex plane represented on the screen then goes from -bailout to +bailout in both axis.
+For higher order polynomials (see 4), the value must be adapted to accomodate for larger shapes.
+The complex plane represented on the screen goes from -bailout to +bailout in both axis.
 Integer bailout is used so that a pixel has a plane width that can always be accurately represented (2*bailout / SCREENWIDTH).

 Size of reverse cell graph is a means to speeden up computation by storing a low-resolution